KIMISHA RENEE DAVIS

 Diversity, Equity, and Inclusion Creativist

-Art Center Scholarship, H B Edwards Endowed Scholarship, Joseph and Rebecca Lacko Scholarship, and Ray Charles Fund Minority Scholarship)
+Art Center, H B Edwards Endowed, Joseph and Rebecca Lacko, Ray Charles

 2019